BuvinJT/distbuilder/docs/ConfigClasses.md

 this page.
 The `onEnter` script may then make use of that variant to access the page widget or the child widgets on it.
 See [Installer Scripting](LowLevel.md#installer-scripting)

-**eventHandlers**: Qt Script "event handler" dictionary containing entries in the form: name:body.
+**eventHandlers**: Qt Script simple "event handler" dictionary containing entries in the form: name:body.
 The typical use case for this attribute involves the `onLoad` script connecting events (e.g. button clicks) to handlers.
-The `eventHandlers` then provide the handler definitions.
-These are defined within a **package** script, but are **controller.prototypes**.
+The `eventHandlers` then provide the definitions for what to do upon event occurrences.
+(Note: These are defined within a **package** script, but are **controller.prototypes**.)
+Note this uses the Qt signal/slot mechanism for **built-in** widget types.
+You must add your own "connections", via the Qt Script rules for such (again typically within your `onLoad`).
+An example of that would look like: `page.mybutton.released.connect(this, this.myhandler);`.

+**asyncFuncs**: List of [QtIfwAsyncFunc](#qtifwasyncfunc) objects.
+This is to used be in a somewhat similar to `eventHandlers`, but without any direct binding to widget signals.
+Instead, you invoke these yourself, programatically.

-**supportFuncs**: Open ended Qt Script attribute, for injecting whatever additional support/helper function definitions maybe handy.
+**supportScript**: A **completely open ended** Qt Script (string) attribute, for injecting any additional support/helper function definitions which maybe handy.
 Note that these will live in the global space of the **controller** script.
 Be careful to avoid name conflicts!

 **replacements**: A dictionary containing entries in the form: placeholder:value.
 Upon writing the `.ui` file for the installer definition the library the generates, all "replacements"